Cape Blanco Heritage Society

 Our board members are elected annually in November.
 A board membership lasts for a period of three years.

-CBHS Board - Current Members
+CBHS Board - 2026 Officers and Directors

 PRISCILLA LANG, President — Priscilla is a long-time resident of Port Orford and businesswoman having owned and operated her own popular antiques store, Dad's Antiques Coins and Collectibles, in town for decades.
 She organizes the annual ESA Christmas Bazaar, is a member of the Port Orford Rotary, and chairs our Accessions committee.
 She is a retired employee from the 2CJ District and a much-loved member of the Port Orford Community.

 REBECCA MALAMUD-EVANS, ED/VP — Rebecca is the Executive Director and Vice President of CBHS and also curates the Port Orford Historical Photos site with the local community.
-She has been working on web and Internet projects for over 30 years and was a founding team member of Internet Archive’s Open Library Project.
+She has been working on web and Internet projects for over 30+ years and was a founding team member of Internet Archive’s Open Library Project.
 She and her peeps create at Point.B, a gallery and art studio in the heart of Old Town Port Orford.

-BARBARA KNAPP, Secretary — Barbara brings a wealth of experience as an educator and valued volunteer with the Sixes River Fire Department.
+BARBARA KNAPP, Director — Barbara brings a wealth of experience as an educator and valued volunteer with the Sixes River Fire Department.
 She has lived in the area all her life and graduated from Pacific High School.
 She went on to study at Western Oregon University and is a member of Langlois Community Church.
 She is an avid gardener and enjoys leading children's games and activities during the summer at the church, Camp Fircroft, and in P.E. classes at Driftwood School.

 MAYBELLE GROFF, Director — Maybelle attended college in Iowa and studied medical technology in Chicago with dreams of pursuing a career in medicine on the mission field.
 With her medical technology degree, she went to a tiny clinic in the hills of Puerto Rico and then to Castaner Hospital where she met her husband, Wayne.
 They retired to Port Orford where they listen to the rhythms of the sea and feel very blessed to be here.

 DEB MYSIEWICZ, Director - Formerly a publisher in the bioscience field, Deb looks forward to further historical research uncovering fascinating facts and stories that highlight the cultural treasures of the Cape Blanco/Port Orford area and the beauty of Oregon in general.
-Projects for 2024 include an ongoing series on shipwrecks, rescues and coastal life.
-In addition, she will be publishing poetry in shared projects with local poets.

 Please see our about page for more information about CBHS and our collaborative partners.